Napoleon Hill: Think and Grow Rich

-In 1937, Hill published the best-selling book Think and Grow Rich, which became Hill's best-known work.
+In 1937, Hill published the bestselling book Think and Grow Rich, which became Hill's best-known work.
 Hill's new wife Rosa Lee Beeland contributed substantially to the authoring and editing of Think and Grow Rich.
-Hill's biographers would later say this book sold 20 million copies over 50 years, although as Richard Lingeman remarks in his brief biography, "Alice Payne Hackett's '70 Years of Best Sellers' suggests the amount was considerably less."
+Hill's biographers would later say this book sold 20 million copies over 50 years, although as Richard Lingeman remarks in his brief biography, "Alice Payne Hackett's 70 Years of Best Sellers suggests the number was considerably less."

-Wealthy once more, Hill re-initiated his lavish lifestyle and purchased a new estate in Mount Dora, Florida.
-Napoleon and Rosa also become involved with The Royal Fraternity of the Master Metaphysicians, a cult led by James Bernard Schafer which regarded Think and Grow Rich as a religious text.
-Napoleon became The Godfather of "Baby Jene" a child the cult had adopted and claimed to be raising in such a way that she would be immortal.
+Wealthy once more, Hill resumed his lavish lifestyle and purchased a new estate in Mount Dora, Florida.
+Napoleon and Rosa became involved with The Royal Fraternity of the Master Metaphysicians, a cult led by James Bernard Schafer, which regarded Think and Grow Rich as a religious text.
+Napoleon became the godfather of "Baby Jean", a child the cult had unofficially adopted and claimed to be raising in such a way that she would be immortal.
 In 1941 the child was returned to her biological mother.
-After being arrested and convicted in 1942 Schafer claimed that Napoleon had scammed him.
+After being arrested and convicted in 1942, Schafer claimed that Napoleon had been to blame.

-The couple divorced around 1940, with much of the wealth from the book going to his wife Rosa Lee Hill, leaving Napoleon Hill to start his pursuit of success once again.
+The couple divorced around 1940.
+With much of the wealth from the book going to Rosa, Napoleon returned to his pursuit of success.
 Rosa proceeded to marry her divorce lawyer.
-Hill and Rosa never repaid Blair for the $300 loan with Rosa taunting Blair.
+Rosa would later write a self help book entitled "How to Attract Men and Money."

 Starting again

-In 1941 Hill published Mental Dynamite but it was a commercial failure.
+In 1941 Hill published Mental Dynamite, but it was a commercial failure.

-Hill met Annie Lou Norman, who was 47 years old, where he rented a room.
+Hill met Annie Lou Norman, who was 47 years old, when he rented a room from her.
 They married in 1943 and relocated to California.
 Hill went on the lecture circuit once again.
 In 1947 he briefly hosted a show on KFWB Radio in Los Angeles.
 In 1952 he launched a new scam selling courses about success in Missouri.
-The scam soon collapsed and he set up a firm called Napoleon Hill Associates to sell courses with W. Clement Stone.
-In the 1960s Hill and Stone fell out with Hill turning to selling his course Science of Success through franchises.
+The scam soon collapsed, and he set up a firm called Napoleon Hill Associates to sell courses with W. Clement Stone.
+In the 1960s Hill and Stone fell out.
+Hill turned to selling his course Science of Success through franchises.
 In 1963 he founded the Napoleon Hill Foundation.

 Philosophy of Achievement

-Hill's "Philosophy of Achievement," offered as a formula for rags-to-riches success, was published initially in the 1928 multi-volume study course entitled The Law of Success, a rewrite of a 1925 manuscript.
+Hill's "Philosophy of Achievement", offered as a formula for rags-to-riches success, was published initially in the 1928 multi-volume study course entitled The Law of Success, a rewrite of a 1925 manuscript.
 Hill identified freedom, democracy, capitalism, and harmony as being among the foundations to his "Philosophy of Achievement".
 He asserted that without these foundations, great personal achievements would not be possible.